The most expensive acoustic guitars in the world have helped shape the history of modern pop and rock music.

 While the buyers of most high-priced instruments choose to remain anonymous, Australian entrepreneur Peter Freedman bought Kurt Cobain’s Martin D-18E for the precise opposite reaction: to gain attention.

-“I want to use it to shed light on what is happening with musicians, entertainers, artists,” he told the Australian Financial Review in October 2020, after the coronavirus pandemic had shuttered the arts industry.
+“I want to use it to shed light on what is happening with musicians, entertainers, artists,” he told the Australian Financial Review (AFR) in October 2020, after the coronavirus pandemic had shuttered the arts industry.
 “I’m on the other side of the mic, I’m lucky, I’m making dough.”

 - Tone and feel of Tortex